 The diagnosis crippled the family in the beginning.
 Jack needed immediate, intense treatment.
 His young life took a dramatic turn.
-Play dates and preschool moved aside for chemo treatments, steroids and a painful journey that no one could have predicted Jack would have ever had to experience.
-The medical bills piled up, the trips to the hospital multiplied and at times, Jack’s parents, Vickie and John, wondered what the future held for their young son.
-Adding to the worry of their son, was the fact that there was another person in the family that still needed the care and attention of mom and dad.
+Playdates and preschool moved aside for chemo treatments, steroids, and a painful journey that no one could have predicted Jack would have ever had to experience.
+The medical bills piled up, the trips to the hospital multiplied, and at times, Jack’s parents, Vickie and John, wondered what the future held for their young son.
+Adding to their son’s worry was the fact that there was another person in the family that still needed the care and attention of mom and dad.

 You see, Jack had a twin sister, Mackenzie, and even though she wasn’t the one with leukemia, she would need every ounce of determination that Jack would need to get through all of this.
-Do you want to talk about amazing?
-This little girl would have to grow up extremely fast, and would soon become a hero in her own right.
+Do you want to talk about incredible?
+This little girl would have to grow up extremely fast and would soon become a hero in her own right.
 Not because she had to endure this terrible disease, but because she had to watch her brother suffer day in and day out and make sense of it.
-She had to become independent and responsible, upbeat and positive, easy going and flexible, in a short period of time, all at the age of four.
+She had to become independent and responsible, upbeat and positive, easy-going and flexible, all at the age of four in a short period of time.
 Not an easy feat for an adult, let alone a child.
 There were a few bumps in the road, of course, but this little girl handled it all like a true hero.
-Like a true “absolutely incredible kid”.
+Like a true “absolutely incredible kid.”

 Still, the family soldiered on.

 A wonderful thing happened once the diagnosis set in.
 Jack no longer accepted that he was a victim of the leukemia diagnosis.
 He became an advocate for leukemia awareness.
-He, now at only five years old, did more work to bring attention to this deadly disease than some giant organizations could do.
+At only five years old, he did more work to bring attention to this deadly disease than some giant organizations could do.
 Jack, his twin sister, and his parents set up a lemonade stand in the summer of 2010, not even a year after his diagnosis, to raise money for the cure.
-He also collected fun, colorful character band aids for the hospital after a visit in which the hospital only had brown band aids to cover his arm after one of his many blood tests.
-He was not happy with that, and wondered how kids could be happy if they only had a brown band aid on their arm.
-He decided then and there that he would bring enough band aids into the hospital that a child would never have to have a brown band aid again!
-At that lemonade stand in the summer, they not only raised $2000.00 for the cure, but they also collected 6,000 boxes of band aids to be delivered to the hospital.
+He also collected fun, colorful character band-aids for the hospital after a visit in which the hospital only had brown band-aids to cover his arm after one of his many blood tests.
+He was not happy with that and wondered how kids could be happy if they only had a brown band-aid on their arm.
+Jack decided then and there that he would bring enough band-aids into the hospital that a child would never have to have a brown band-aid again!
+At that lemonade stand in the summer, they not only raised $2000.00 for the cure, but they also collected 6,000 boxes of band-aids to be delivered to the hospital.

 That was only the beginning of this family’s quest to bring awareness to Leukemia research and hope to find a cure.
-They attended fundraisers, accepted a multitude of speaking engagement invitations to talk about their journey, participated in the Eric and Kathy’s Radio-A-Thon, and took part in every event they could possibly attend if it could benefit cancer patients or research.
+They attended fundraisers, accepted a multitude of speaking engagement invitations to talk about their journey, participated in the Eric and Kathy’s Radio-A-Thon, and took part in every event they could attend if it could benefit cancer patients or research.
 Jack even became The Leukemia and Lymphoma Foundation’s Boy of the year in 2012.
-His face dotted posters, calendars and pamphlets, helping make people aware of the disease and raising money while at it.
-During all of this Jack was still undergoing treatment, missing a lot of school, holidays, invitations from friends and life in general for a six year old.
+His face dotted posters, calendars, and pamphlets, helping make people aware of the disease and raising money while at it.
+During all of this, Jack was still undergoing treatment, missing a lot of school, holidays, invitations from friends, and life in general for a six-year-old.
 At his young age, he still realized the importance of what he was doing, and despite missing out on what most of his friends were experiencing, he never stopped smiling and making people laugh.
-Even though treatment took a toll physically on his body showing the signs of his disease, he never once slowed down, and never once became a victim.
-He was a shining light and inspiration to all around him, and still remains that way to this day.
+Even though treatment took a toll physically on his body, showing the signs of his disease, Jack never once slowed down and never once became a victim.
+He was a shining light and inspiration to all around him and remains that way to this day.

 That hasn’t stopped him and his family from continuing to work towards finding a cure.
-This past weekend, they attended a Dance Marathon sponsored by the hospital that raised money, and a St. Baldrick’s event that funds childhood cancer research.
+This past weekend, they attended a Dance Marathon sponsored by the hospital that raised money and a St. Baldrick’s event that funds childhood cancer research.
 Jack shaved his head for charity, the fifth time he did this, even though he had lost his hair three times because of his chemo treatments.
-The family continues to donate band aids, toys and their time to Lurie’s Children’s Hospital.
-They share their story to build awareness, and also to comfort others going through the same thing that they have been through.
+The family continues to donate band-aids, toys, and their time to Lurie’s Children’s Hospital.
+They share their story to build awareness and comfort others going through the same thing they have been through.

-Jack’s journey is not over yet though.
-His mom always remembers that there is still four more years until she can really say her son is cancer free.
+Jack’s journey is not over yet, though.
+His mom always remembers that there are still four more years until she can really say her son is cancer-free.
 They are still taking it day by day, but since he completed treatment last year, those days have become a little bit easier.
 Jack is a survivor.
 Jack and his sister have been through a lot.
 They have approached each day with a smile and a determination to help others.
-They have grown up into two wonderfully kind and giving nine year olds.
+They have grown up into two wonderfully kind and giving nine-year-olds.

 Jack is truly an example of an amazing kid.
-When I asked him why he helps out as much as he does, Jack simply stated, “I love the reactions when I help out.
-They are so excited and it feels good.”
+When I asked him why he helps out as much as he does, Jack stated, “I love the reactions when I help out.
+They are so excited, and it feels good.”

 Let’s celebrate these two, and all the other incredible kids in your life today…and every day.